ajccosta/pop_setbench/README.md

 ### Analyze generated figures:
 In case you chose to run the experiment on your system locally then you can simply find the figures in /pop_setbench/pop_experiments/plots/generated_plots/ directory and analyse them.
 Plots are in their own data structure specific sub folders.

-Otherwise if you are running inside The Docker container follow below steps to fetch figures:
+Otherwise if you are running inside the Docker container follow the below steps to fetch figures:

 To copy generated figures on your host machine copy the plots from the docker container to your host system by following these steps.